cennznet/contract-sdk/README.md

 ---
 # Contract 101
-Included here for posterity, most of this will be abstracted by ink.
+Included here for posterity, most of this will be superseded by ink.

 ## The Prelude
 Contracts execute in a sandbox.
 An ABI is given to provide them with access